vokegpu/.github/profile/README.md

 Welcome to EKG offical repository!

 EKG is a library written in C++ using SDL2 and OpenGL 3/ES.
-Native it runs only in Windows for now, the focus is be multiplataform (to supports native systems as Android and Linux).
+Natively it runs only in Windows for now, the focus is be multiplataform (to supports native systems as Android and Linux).

 You can read the docs of EKG api here!